 - master keying, key making and key cutting

 - different lock types, safes and locking mechanisms

 - lock repair methods and locksmith workshop equipment

 - electronic security systems.

 - work regular business hours, but may be on call and work at night or during weekends

 - often work from a mobile workshop in a van and travel within their region to do jobs

 - may work in workshops and travel to jobs at businesses, private homes and vehicles.

 How did you get into locksmithing?

-"I had a cousin who did locksmithing over in Australia and he mentioned it might be a good idea.
-I started doing work experience through the Gateway programme and when I finished school I started as a trainee.
-That developed into an apprenticeship, which I was on for two and a half years."
+"I was always keen to work with my hands and I had a cousin who did locksmithing who mentioned it.
+I started doing work experience through the Gateway programme and when I finished school I started as a trainee, which developed into an apprenticeship.

 Has this been a good choice for you?